sathishsekarss/SpringBoot/README.md

 @Service is a Spring stereotype annotation used to mark a class as a service layer bean.
 Spring automatically detects it during component scanning and registers it in the application context.

+## Application-properties
+Application properties in spring stores all the configuration related to the spring application.
+Such as database connection string, static variables, location of files etc.

+Application properties file can be in .yaml file, .properties file or even .xml file.